 Explaining distribution shift.
-Kulinski & Inouye (2023) proposes three different mappings of varying levels of interpretability and expressiveness as shift explanations.
-Finding counterfactual explanations to explain model behavior (Mothilal et al., 2020) is a related problem, where such explanations represent the minimal perturbation which changes a model's prediction on a given sample (Wachter et al., 2017; Chang et al.; Rathi, 2019).
+Kulinski and Inouye [8] proposes three different mappings of varying levels of interpretability and expressiveness as shift explanations.
+Finding counterfactual explanations to explain model behavior [10] is a related problem, where such explanations represent the minimal perturbation which changes a model's prediction on a given sample [22, 23, 24].
 Although not originally created to explain distribution shift, we adapt these methods to our setting (see Appendix A for details).

 Worst group robustness.
 Improving model robustness over sub-populations using group information is extensively studied.
-Here, the main goal is to minimize the loss on the worst performing sub-population which often becomes a form of distributionally robust optimization (DRO) (Ben-Tal et al., 2013).
-The problem of improving model robustness or accuracy on subgroups can be addressed through applications of DRO over subgroups (Sagawa et al., 2019; Zhang et al.), reweighting sub-populations (Liu et al., 2021; Byrd & Lipton, 2019), or performing data augmentation on the worst group (Goel et al.).
+Here, the main goal is to minimize the loss on the worst performing sub-population which often becomes a form of distributionally robust optimization (DRO) [25].
+The problem of improving model robustness or accuracy on subgroups can be addressed through applications of DRO over subgroups [26, 27], re-weighting sub-populations [28, 29], or performing data augmentation on the worst group [30].
 Rather than focus on improving model robustness, our focus is on finding explanations that preserve group structures.